basho/basho_docs/source/languages/en/riak/ops/mdc/v3/configuration.md

 the connection really has been compromised.

-1. <a name="f1"></a>SSL depth is the maximum number of non-self-issued intermediate certificates that may follow the peer certificate in a valid certification path.
-If depth is `0` the PEER must be signed by the trusted ROOT-CA directly; if `1` the path can be PEER, CA, ROOT-CA; if depth is `2` then PEER, CA, CA, ROOT-CA and so on.
+1. <a name="f1"></a>SSL depth is the maximum number of non-self-issued intermediate certificates that may follow the peer certificate in a valid certificate chain.
+If depth is `0`, the PEER must be signed by the trusted ROOT-CA directly; if `1` the path can be PEER, CA, ROOT-CA; if depth is `2` then PEER, CA, CA, ROOT-CA and so on.

-2. <a name="f4"></a>If the ACL is specified and not the special value `*`, certificates not matching any of the rules will not be allowed to connect.
-If no ACLs are configured, no checks on the common name are done.
+2. <a name="f2"></a>If the ACL is specified and not the special value `*`, peers presenting certificates not matching any of the patterns will not be allowed to connect.
+  If no ACLs are configured, no checks on the common name are done, except as described for [[Identical Local and Peer Common Names
+  |Multi Data Center Replication v3 SSL#Verifying-Peer-Certificates]].